Bonds to cover Covéa against windstorms and other weather events in mainland France in particular

-Covéa has settled a €90 million reinsurance cover from Irish law company Hexagon Reinsurance DAC, or “Hexagon Re”, providing the Group’s French property and casualty insurance companies a cover against windstorm risk in mainland France from 1 January 2018.
+In 2018, Covéa has settled a €90 million reinsurance cover from Irish law company Hexagon Reinsurance DAC, known as “Hexagon Re”, providing the Group’s French property and casualty insurance companies a cover against windstorm risk, in mainland France in particular, from 1 January 2018.

 This fully collateralised hedge is “aggregate” in nature, meaning that it is triggered when the cumulative cost for Covéa of storms occurring during a given calendar year exceeds set thresholds.
 To this end, under Rule 144A of the US Securities Act, Hexagon Re issued two classes of catastrophe bonds maturing in January 2022, for an amount of €45 million each and covering different risk levels.

 In 2019, Covéa has taken out reinsurance protection of €120 million euros with the Irish company Hexagon II Reinsurance DAC, known as “Hexagon II Re”.

 In order to achieve this, Hexagon II Re issued a tranche of catastrophe bonds that matures in January 2024, under Rule 144A of the US Securities Act.
 This issue is intended to cover the French non-life insurance companies within the Covéa group against the risk of storms and other weather events, in particular those affecting metropolitan France from 1 January 2020 onwards.